 \section{Numerical Results}

 In this section we conduct numerical experiments to assess the performance of our algorithm to offload computational tasks to the MEC server.
-The channel response model is adapted from~\cite{Huang-PIMRC}.
-Hence, $g_{m}$ is modeled as $\big(\sqrt{\Gamma(d_{m}/d_{0})^{-\gamma}}\left|h_{m}\right|\big)^{2}$, where $\Gamma$ is the reference signal-to-noise ratio (SNR) which accounts for parameters like transmit and receive antenna gains, cable losses, antenna heights, etc., $d_{m}$ is the distance of $\mathrm{U}_{m}$ from the BS, $d_{0}$ is the reference distance, $\gamma$ is the path loss exponent and $h_{m}\sim\mathcal{CN}(0,1)$ denotes Rayleigh fading.
-We consider $\Gamma=8$ dB, $d_{0}=1$~m and $\gamma=4$.
-The channel gains are normalized w.r.t. the noise power at the MEC server, which is considered to be equal to $-50$ dB.
-The distance of the users from the BS are given by $\{30,32,34,\ldots,30+2(M-1)\}$ m.
-Similarly, the time delay deadlines for the users are given by $\{D_{1},D_{1}+\Delta,D_{1}+2\Delta,\ldots,D_{1}+\Delta(M-1)\}$, where $D_{1}=2$ s and $\Delta=0.25$ s, unless stated otherwise.
-We execute the proposed algorithm on \cite{cvx} using MOSEK \cite{mosek1} as the internal solver.
+Here, $g_{m}$ is modeled as $\left|h_{m}\right|^{2}/\zeta(\mathfrak d)$ where $h_{m}\sim\mathcal{CN}(0,1)$ denotes Rayleigh fading, and $[\zeta(\mathfrak d)]_{\mathrm{dB}} \triangleq 128.1 + 37.6 \log_{10}(\mathfrak d)$ is the distance-dependent path loss with $\mathfrak d$ denoting the distance between the transmitter and receiver in km~\cite{3GPP}.
+We consider $B = 20$~MHz, which results in the noise power of $-92$~dBm.
+Note also that the channel gains are normalized w.r.t. the noise power at the MEC server.
+The distance of the users from the BS are given by $\{200, 250, 300,\ldots,200+50(M-1)\}$~m.
+Similarly, the time delay deadlines for the users are given by $\{D_{1},D_{1}+\Delta,D_{1}+2\Delta,\ldots,D_{1}+\Delta(M-1)\}$, where $D_{1}=0.5$~s and $\Delta=0.05$~s, unless stated otherwise.
+Note that, for simplicity, we have considered a constant difference between the users' deadlines, however, the proposed SCA-based algorithm holds good also for the case when the difference between the deadlines are random.
+Also, throughout this section, we assume that all of the users have the same transmit power budget, $P_{\mathrm t}$, i.e., $P_m = P_{\mathrm t}, \forall m \in \mathcal M$.
+We execute the proposed algorithm using CVXPY with MOSEK as the internal solver on a Linux PC with 7.5 GiB memory and Intel Core i5-7200U CPU.
 Note that in this section, we use the logarithm with base $2$ and thus the offloaded tasks are expressed in bits.
-The average values of offloaded bits are computed over $10^{2}$ channel realizations.
+For all of the figures in this section, the average values of offloaded bits are computed over the same set of $100$ independent channel realizations.
 Moreover, in Figs.~\ref{fig:Convergence},~\ref{fig:l_vs_Eth} and~\ref{fig:Deadline}, we consider $M=4$.